-Over the years I have lost two dogs to cancer.
-Both were of old age—15 and 16 years.
-However, to me, cancer is probably the most unnatural way for any animal to die.
-It is a man-made disease that mostly comes from environmental and food pollution.
+Over the years, I have lost two dogs to cancer.
+Both were older—15 and 16 years.
+However, cancer is probably the most unnatural way for any animal to die.
+It is a human-made disease that mostly comes from environmental and food pollution.
 As well as damages to genes that can run through generations.
 One of the best ways to prevent cancer is healthy nutrition.
-A healthy body can deal with problems a lot better and stands better chances of fending off cancer.
+A healthy body can deal with problems better and stand a better chance of fending off cancer.
 This is why I first started cooking for my dogs and later switched to raw feeding.
 But I wanted to do more.

 Reading about the remarkable research with medicinal mushrooms in cancer prevention and treatment, I discovered a product called My Community.
 This is a blend of 17 medicinal mushrooms from Paul Stamets.
 This is a people product.
-His company used to sell a pet mushroom supplement blend, called Mush.
-They no longer offer it, but Mercola now offers an even better one: Whole Food Mushroom Complex for Pets.
-I have been adding this to my dog's food daily for years.
+His company used to sell a pet mushroom supplement blend called Mush.
+They no longer offer it, but Mercola now provides an even better one: Organic Mushroom Complex for Pets.
+I have been adding this to my dog’s food daily for years.

 How I Discovered Medicinal Mushrooms

-What also inspired me to do so was the story of Cesar Millan's late pitbull Daddy.
-Daddy was diagnosed with cancer when he was 10 years old and received chemotherapy and radiation as far as I know.
-Cesar Millan talks in his book A Member of the Family about how he put him on a medicinal mushroom supplement afterward to prevent cancer from coming back.
+The story of Cesar Millan’s late pitbull Daddy inspired me.
+Daddy was diagnosed with cancer when he was ten years old and received chemotherapy and radiation, as far as I know.
+In his book, A Member of the Family, Cesar Millan talks about how he put Daddy on a medicinal mushroom supplement afterward to prevent cancer from returning.
 It never did.
 Daddy went on to live another 6 or 7 years before he passed away of old age.

 My research into medicinal mushrooms and their worldwide use in cancer treatment and prevention opened my eyes to the possibilities and power of mycelium.
 I owe it to my dogs to take this preventive step.

-Whole Food Mushroom Complex for Pets is a medicinal mushroom supplement for your pets from Dr. Mercola.
+Organic Mushroom Complex for Pets is Dr. Mercola’s medicinal mushroom supplement for your pets.

 Apple Cider Vinegar is another one of those wonder products with a myriad of different uses and applications.
-It is great for people—try it with some honey next time you have a sore throat or cough—and animals alike.
-In the case of dogs, it can be provided in food or water.
-I personally prefer adding it to the food.
-It gives me more control over dosage and my guys really get one tablespoon with each meal.
+It is excellent for people—try it with some honey next time you have a sore throat or cough—and animals alike.
+In the case of dogs, Apple Cider Vinegar can be provided with food or water.
+I prefer adding it to the food.
+It gives me more control over dosage, and my guys get one full tablespoon with each meal.

 Raw, Organic Apple Cider Vinegar from Bragg.
 Cheap, effective, and versatile.

-A topic that has bothered me for while, is the apparent over-vaccination of our pets.
-We have been convinced by our veterinarians, that annual booster shots for our cats and dogs are normal.
-We should do it "just to be safe."
+A topic that has bothered me for while is the apparent OVER-vaccination of our pets.
+Our veterinarians have convinced us that annual booster shots for our cats and dogs are normal.
+We should do it “just to be safe.”
 This has never really made sense to me.
 If you already have humoral immunity, another shot is unnecessary for good dog health.

-Of course, there are laws requiring regular rabies shots, but that doesn’t mean that all vaccinations are good or must be repeated every year.
-It's good for the bank account of our vet though.
-While most vets are ethical, animal-loving people, there is a financial incentive to vaccinate rather more than less—about 50% of their income stems from vaccinations.
+Of course, laws require regular rabies shots, but that doesn’t mean that all vaccinations are necessary or must be repeated every year.
+It’s great for the bank account of our vet, though.
+While most vets are ethical, animal-loving people, there is a financial incentive to vaccinate more than less—about 50% of their income stems from vaccinations.

-Let me clear, your dog must be vaccinated against Rabies, Parvo, and Distemper.
+Let me be clear.
+I am not against vaccinations; quite the opposite.
+Your dog must be vaccinated against Rabies, Parvo, and Distemper.
 These diseases are highly infectious and can kill your pet.
-The concern is unnecessary, annual booster shots when your dog still has full immunity from the last time.
+The concern is unnecessary annual booster shots when your dog still has complete immunity from the last time.
 Many studies have shown and reaffirmed over the years that too many vaccinations will harm your pet.
 Vaccinate responsibly!

 Dog Dental Health

 Dogs like to chew things.
 Like puppies, adult dogs also chew for comfort.
-They like to put just about anything in their mouths when they are roaming around outside or playing.
-Of course, if what they find is edible, even if it's in a trash can, they will find a way to get to it.
+They want to put just about anything in their mouths when roaming outside or playing.
+Of course, if what they find is edible, even in a trash can, they will find a way to get to it.
 They need to chew!
-It's their nature.
+It’s their nature.

 I found that deer, elk, and moose antlers are the best chews for dogs as they don’t splinter.
 They are fully digestible and have nutrients beneficial for your dog’s health.

 Antlers are full of calcium and phosphorus.
-They are naturally shed by deer, elk, and moose every year and are actually one of the fastest regrowing natural resources.
-Wild deer, elk, and moose shed their antlers once a year as part of a natural process, after which they re-grow another set, so no animal is harmed in collecting these chews for your dog either.
+They are naturally shed by deer, elk, and moose yearly and are one of the fastest regrowing natural resources.
+Wild deer, elk, and moose shed their antlers once a year as part of a natural process, after which they re-grow another set, so no animal is harmed in collecting these chews for your dog.